Kethesh Loganathan

-Kethesh Loganathan (full name Ketheeswaran Loganathan, 1952–12 August 2006) was a Sri Lankan Tamil political activist, a Human Rights advocate and deputy secretary general of the Secretariat for Coordinating the Peace Process (SCOPP).
+Kethesh Loganathan (full name Ketheeswaran Loganathan, 1952–12 August 2006) was a Sri Lankan Tamil political and human rights activist and deputy secretary general of the Secretariat for Coordinating the Peace Process (SCOPP).
 He was among the fiercest critics of the separatist Liberation Tigers of Tamil Eelam (LTTE), which was widely blamed for his death.
 The group has neither accepted nor denied responsibility for his assassination.

 Upbringing

 Loganathan was born in Colombo, although the Loganathan family originally came from Puloly-Vadamarachchi in Jaffna.
-His father, Chelliah Loganathan, was a former General Manager and Chief Executice of the Bank of Ceylon.
+His father, Chelliah Loganathan, was a former General Manager and Chief Executive of the Bank of Ceylon.
 Kethesh studied at St. Thomas’s College Mt.
 Lavinia and Loyola College, Madras.
-Ketheesh Loganathan received a Bachelor's degree in Business Administration from Georgetown University in Washington DC and a Master's in Development Studies from the Institute of Social Studies at Hague in Netherlands.
-He also worked on a Master's degree at the Institute of Developoment Studies, University of Sussex, UK.
+Ketheesh Loganathan received a Bachelor's degree in Business Administration from Georgetown University in Washington DC and a Master's in Development Studies from the Institute of Social Studies in the Hague in the Netherlands.
+He also worked on a Master's degree at the Institute of Development Studies, University of Sussex, UK.

 In 1998 he was awarded the Hubert Humphrey Fellowship and was enrolled for a year at the college of Journalism, University of Maryland, USA.